Curriculum standards

 - advocate for culturally safe care

-- use qualified language interpreters or cultural interpreters to help meet patients’ communication needs
+- use qualified language interpreters or cultural interpreters to help meet the communication needs of children and families

 Requires some supervision